TobyCrust/fourth-try_Fabra-assignment/README.md

 Have finnaly got the login working.
 I had a really bad file structure so I had to redo that which caused more problems.
 The fix was the I had if !token and isLoginPage then redirect to loginPage which created an infinate loop where I could't redirect

+Tried to run project in google cloud through the docker files I created, got close but keep having permission errors and don't have enough time sadly.